CarlosViniMSouza/Book_Flutter_Apprentice/LessonsBook/Section1_1_GettingStarted.md

 If you’re not yet convinced that there’s a place for Flutter, check out the showcase: https://flutter.dev/showcase.

 There, you see the top companies using Flutter and how diverse the apps you can make with it are.
-These aren’t limited to “JSON-in-a-table” apps, but also include media-rich dynamic and interactive apps.
+These are not limited to “JSON-in-a-table” apps, but also include media-rich dynamic and interactive apps.

 These apps help you be more productive, better informed, communicate more easily and have more fun.
 Flutter’s native performance and system integrations make it a better choice than a web or hybrid app for most mobile applications.